rondlite/reaction-docs/website/versioned_docs/version-v1.3.0/styleguide.md

 Our rules are similar to AirBnB or Meteor rules, [standard template of ESLint rules](https://www.npmjs.com/package/eslint-config-airbnb), although we have tweaked them a little with what is working best for us.

-A couple of notable Reaction specific style rules:
+A couple of notable Demandpecific style rules:

 * Double quoted strings
 * Well spaced function